-Linking Employees for Greater Interaction, Collaboration and Ideas
+Linking Employees for Greater Interaction, Collaboration & Ideas

-Consolidating Cardiac Disease Rhythm Management employees from seven facilities across the Twin Cities, Medtronic’s Mounds View, Minn., office complex helped create efficiencies for the company and encouraged employee and client collaboration.
-Medtronic chose Opus’ integrated team instead of a traditional design-bid-build approach to ensure a guaranteed maximum price and tight schedule.
+Consolidating Cardiac Disease Rhythm Management employees from seven facilities across the Twin Cities, Medtronic's Mounds View, Minnesota, office complex helped create efficiencies for the company and encouraged employee and client collaboration.
+Medtronic chose an integrated team instead of a traditional design-bid-build approach to ensure a guaranteed maximum price and tight schedule.

-The 1.2-million-square-foot office complex, spanning three eight-story towers, was built accommodate 4,800 employees.
+The 1.2-million-square-foot office complex, spanning three, eight-story towers, was built for 4,800 employees.
 The complex also includes a 4,000-stall parking garage.

 One directive from the client was that no work area be more than 60 feet from a window, so the design incorporated the long, narrow towers, referred to as bars, with open space between each building.
 Because the company provides training and other services directly to physicians, the design also incorporates smart features like more than 200 audio-video capable conference rooms, private hoteling offices and even small niches for the traveling visitors' luggage.